FAQ ABOUT OUR TINCTURES

 What is a “menstruum”?

-A substance dissolved in another substance, known as a “solvent” or “menstruum”.
+A substance dissolved in another substance is known as a “solvent” or “menstruum”.

 What is the difference between a tincture and a liquid extract?

 Tinctures are concentrated herbal extracts that have alcohol as the solvent (menstruum).
 A menstruum that includes vinegar or glycerin in the preparation is technically an extract – not a tincture.
-Beneficial Botanicals offers some products by Herb Pharm that are “liquid extracts” and labeled as such with the contents of the menstruum.
+The term “extract” is used loosely in some cases because the general public may not be familiar with the term “tincture” since the plant’s chemical compounds are, indeed, “extracted” and leached into the solvent.

 How much alcohol am I taking in a tincture dosage?

 When consuming plant extracts with a small amount of warm water, the amount of alcohol is very low.
-Comparably, 40 drops of an extract containing 50% alcohol in 2 ounces of warm water will be equivalent to consuming less than 1/100 of a glass of wine.
+Many of our tinctures are as low as 25% alcohol by volume (ABV).
+Comparably, 40 drops of tincture containing 25% ABV in 2 ounces of warm water will be equivalent to consuming less than 1/200 of a glass of wine.

 Why are Beneficial Botanical tinctures made with alcohol instead of glycerin?